Learn at Home

 Arts and crafts materials for Tacoma-area kids

-We're hosting Craft Saturdays.
+We're hosting Craft Saturdays at the Museum.

-Winter/Spring 2024 Craft Saturday Events
+Fall 2024 Craft Saturday Event

-More details on our Facebook page.
+Find event details on our Facebook page.

 We're bringing the museum to you.